Clergy sex abuse has cost Catholic Church $3 billion in settlements

 “I was lucky enough to have had the support system needed to keep me strong and fight for changes.”

-Paterson diocese also provided four years of psychological counseling, but did not publicly admit guilt or issue an apology.
+The Paterson Diocese also provided four years of psychological counseling, but did not publicly admit guilt or issue an apology.

 On Tuesday, a grand jury in Pennsylvania released a report that said that hundreds of Catholic priests in Pennsylvania molested more than 1,000 children — and possibly many more — since the 1940s, and senior church officials, including a man who is now the archbishop of Washington, D.C., systematically covered up the abuse.